gijslaarman/browser-technologies-1920/README.md

 ## Progressive enhancement
 - In HTML you can upload, delete and select the images you want to show in the carousel.
 Only the carousel itself doesn't work.
 I should have split up the images per page where you can navigate easily through the pages with links.
-> I lost track here of the progressive enhancement, basically I had in mind that css works 99% of the time so it wouldn't be an issue.

 #### Example
 1. HTML